-This program introduces the basic business skills of marketing, accounting, customer service and small business management.
+This program introduces the basic business skills of marketing, accounting, and small business planning.
 It is uniquely designed to accompany an individual's previous experience and/or training in other professional fields and supports the transition to small business management or self-employment ventures.